About Science and Art

 No introduction of Mr. Sanborn would be complete without mention of the sculpture Kryptos.
 Some folks think Kryptos is really cool because it sits in the courtyard of the Central Intelligence Agency (CIA).
 Other folks think it is really cool because it contains one of the world’s top ten unsolved cipher codes.
 Think about that, an unsolved cipher sitting in the courtyard of the CIA, authored by an artist who creates working models of devices that split the atom.

 But there is more.

 Many of his other sculptures and art works deal with the notion of invisible forces.
-In the case of his cryptographic sculptures, the invisible force that many think he refers to is the force of espionage, a profession that is forced to be practiced in secrecy due to the potential consequences to the practitioner.
+In the case of his cryptographic sculptures, the invisible force many think he refers to is the force of espionage, a profession that is forced to be practiced in secrecy due to the potential consequences to the practitioner.
 Setting this sculpture at the heart of the CIA certainly makes this the most obvious of the invisible forces.
 But there are other hidden forces.

 As you decode the various parts of Kryptos, you may be led to think about these other invisible forces.
 Decoding the first part might lead you to learn about magic and illusion, the invisible forces that governed the era we call the dark ages.
 Decoding the second part might lead you to learn about electromagnetism, radio waves, and other invisible forces whose discovery marked the beginning of the modern technological era.

 We cannot feel it, yet common rabbits have the sense to run when lightning is about to strike.